devops329/devops/instruction/curiosityReport/curiosityReport.md

 1. Is related to QA and DevOps
 1. Involves research and experimentation
 1. Clear, meaningful, write up that allows for review/reproduction of the research
-1. It was your curiosity, not AIs
+1. It was your curiosity, not AI's

 # Example of a poor report